edilmedeiros/cde2025.0-scavenger-hunt/README.md

 ## Expected submissions

 Every question must be answered by providing a bash script that executes `bitcoin-cli` commands.
 No other commands should be necessary besides bash operators (for loops, if/else logic, etc) and `jq`, which is a JSON parsing command you may need to manually install on your system.

 Each student will get a private fork of this repository when they join the GitHub Classroom assignment.
 You will commit and push your submissions to GitHub which will evaluate the answers automatically.
 You can commit and push as often as you like and GitHub will re-evaluate your code every time.

 There are empty template files for each script in the [submission](/submission) directory in this repository.
 You MUST write your scripts into these files for the autograder to work properly.
 Do NOT rename the script files!

 You can solve the task using any programming language, but you should adapt the scripts in the `submissions` directory to build and call your programs.
 The autograder will always call, e.g., `bash submission/001.sh` from the root of the repository.
 The answer should be a single line with the required answer and nothing more.
+Check [Github's documentation](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2204-Readme.md) to see what's available on the autograder.

+Each question will worth one point for a total of eight points.
-Answer as many as you can.
-Some are easy, some are very hard!
+Some are easy, some are quite hard!
+Don't expect the lectures to be sufficient to answer all questions, you should do your own research.

+Discussions and mutual help among students is encouraged, but do not provide finished answers for your colleagues.

+Use this questions and its answers as starting points to ask other questions and learn how Bitcoin works.

 ## Scavenger hunt questions